Enregistré comme favori 252 fois

 Aide informatique / avec Internet

 We are World-Travelers (35+ countries), and free-thinking liberals that seek mutually beneficial relationships and strong communication, which is key.
-Life's day to day aspects seem best addressed through our perpetual efforts toward mindfulness of each action we take, and the underlying acknowledgement of the brevity of our own spiritual journey between two mysteries.
+Life's day to day aspects seem best addressed through our perpetual efforts toward mindfulness of each action we take, and the underlying acknowledgement of the brevity of our own spiritual journey -- between two mysteries.
 Let's make the time to help each other cherish the sacred in each moment that we are given.
 When you're not learning something about everything here, we hope that you'll be sharing your life experiences.
 Intellectual dialogue and practical hands-on knowledge covering a wide swath of people, places & things can provide a constant exchange of information and ideas.
 If we don't know something, we know someone who does, and we are actively engaged in our community.
 You're going to learn a lot about a lot -- and teach us, too.
 We are (Covid-allowing) socially active, and welcome you to join us in our adventures.
 You can also just kick back around the fire pit with some music, or in a hammock with an adult bev and take in star-lit nights that may blow your mind.
-We enjoy having our guests become our friends.
+We enjoy having our guests become our friends, and hope that they will return.

 Ce projet peut impliquer des enfants.
 Pour en savoir plus, consultez nos directives et conseils ici.